Costs: Cheap as chips

 Skill level: Easy peasy

-Who says pancakes can't be fun?
-These impressive rainbow pancakes look amazing but they're so easy to produce at home.
+Pancakes just got even more fun!
+These impressive rainbow pancakes look amazing and they're so easy to make at home.
 Made as part of our pancake experiment, these rainbow pancakes are a work of art.
-Take inspiration from our picture to create your own at home.
+Take inspiration from our picture to create your own.
 All you need is a little patience, our classic American pancake recipe and a lot of food colouring and away you go!
 We sandwiched these colourful pancakes with melted marshmallows to add an extra sweetness but chocolate spread, peanut butter or melted chocolate would work just as well.
 These pancakes are so impressive we think it's a shame to just have them on Pancake Day.
 Serve them as a special birthday breakfast or even as a birthday cake alternative.

 See more from our pancake experiment with our 24 things you never thought to do with pancakes

 - Food colouring: red, orange, yellow, green, blue and purple